arpitBhalla/trio-calls/README.md

 - Connect with multiple users via meeting link or code.
 - Toggle dark 🌑 or light 🌕 mode anytime.
 - Realtime chat 💬, connect before or after the meeting.
-- [ ] Audio notification 🔔 for chat and new user connect
+- Audio notification 🔔 for chat and new user connect
-- [x] Screen Sharing 💻
+- Screen Sharing 💻
-- [ ] Select camera 📷 & audio 🎙️ sources.
+- Select camera 📷 & audio 🎙️ sources.
-- [ ] Mute 🔇 Other Participants (only host)
+- Mute 🔇 Other Participants (only host)
-- [ ] Remove ⛔ Other Participants (only host)
+- Remove ⛔ Other Participants (only host)

 ### Classroom specific features

-- [ ] Realtime whiteboard 📋 with multiple tools.
+- Realtime whiteboard 📋 with multiple tools.
-- [ ] Take attendance <u>`anytime`</u> during lecture (Non attentive students will miss theirs 😈).
+- Take attendance <u>`anytime`</u> during lecture (Non attentive students will miss theirs 😈).
-- [ ] Get notified if student changes tab or doing other activities during lectures. 😹 (Yet they can do it on mobile phones)
+- Get notified if student changes tab or doing other activities during lectures. 😹 (Yet they can do it on mobile phones)

 ### Code features

 - 100% strict typescript
 - `eslint` and `prettier` friendly code
-- Code splitting using "@loadable/component
+- Code splitting using `@loadable/component`
 - Hooks like `React.useCallback` `React.memo` which will increase performance.
 - Unit tested with `jest` & `e2e` tested with `cypress`.
 - Proper use of `/** comments */` and descriptions for functions.